jerdog/demystifying-devex-slidev/slides.md

 </v-click>

 <!--
 And then there’s Ramiro’s story on a DevEx disaster -

 Long time ago, in a galaxy far away, I worked at a team were our CI environment was so different from local or production, that the only realistic option way to validate a change was in prod.
 So we would commit the change, rerun CI jobs until they were green, deploy to prod, and then monitor the logs for about 1 hour.
 If no major errors were logged after that you were good to go

 I call this one:

 [click]- “CI as Magic 8-Ball”
+What about epicly bad websites that would put ebaumsworld to shame?
 -->

 ---